 .... and something I couldn't turn into a link-baity title for Mixed Content.
 (Sorrynotsorry.)
 So there's this podcast sample web app I want to ship, but I can't.
 Well, more accurately, I won't.
 I wanted to explain why I'm taking that stance, and to ask for a little help.

 So the podcast app is a proof-of-concept to try out a bunch of APIs, and, as is normal for me, to battle-test ideas I have for the best way to approach modern development.
-Ultimately I’d love to push the source code and the app itself, much as I have done for Voice Memos and Guitar Tuner.
+Ultimately I’d love to push the source code and the app itself, much as I have done for Guitar Tuner.

 This kind of app, at many levels, feels like something that the web should be good for.
 It’s a case of ingesting others’ feeds & album art, putting their mp3 files in

 <audio> elements, and making a neat UI in which to present the whole experience.
 Looking at the tools at our disposal for all this, we have the Cache API, we have Service Workers, we have IndexedDB (which remains a horror show, but hey it does work if you talk to it nicely), and the graphics performance of many browsers can support the kinds of effects I love to make.